 - Rent-related fees.
 The state does not limit how much landlords can charge late fees.
 Returned check fees are limited to 3 times the value of the check or $100, whichever is greater.

 Housing Discrimination in Idaho

-- Failing to allow reasonable accommodations for individuals with disabilities.
+- Failing to provide reasonable accommodations for those with disabilities

 Additional Landlord Tenant Regulations in Idaho